Isuzu Piazza: Australia

 In Australia, the Piazza was introduced very late (April 1986), and offered only in Turbo form.
 It was badged as a Holden Piazza.
-The first generation Piazza was replaced by the Opel Vectra-based Holden Calibra in Australia.
+Priced too high and with flawed handling, it was a slow seller and was taken off the market in the latter half of 1987, after only 379 examples had been sold.
+A few years later, the Holden Piazza was replaced by the Opel Vectra-based Holden Calibra in Australia.